Go to content

 A few incidents have recently come to light which requires that I issue a reminder about where residents and nonresidents stand as far as Andorra and the Schengen requirements are concerned.

-As a resident there is a special agreement that allows you full Schengen exemption when leaving or entering the Schengen area via France or Spain ONLY.
+As a resident there is a special agreement that allows you full Schengen exemption when leaving or entering the Schengen area via France or Spain ONLY and that includes either no requirement for stamping or where they do stamp it effectively nulls and voids the stamp and dates.

 If you choose to leave or enter the EU via another entry country then there is the likelihood that you will have problems explaining who you are, what you are doing and whether the residency card that you are showing them is genuine or not since most people Including immigration officials have never seen one.

-There are many references below and I have always insisted on an unwritten policy that they discourage this so that Andorra does not be seen to be used as a Schengen haven.
-Often you have to really argue to get that stamp out of and into the EU.
-If you are on public transport it is very unlikely you will be able to get that stamp simply because the bus does not stop.
+Often you have to really argue to get that stamp out of and into the EU from Andorra.
+If you are on public transport the policy is now that they will stop the bus to check passports and you can then request the stamp if not automatically done with the on bus check.
 If necessary you should go back to the border and try again.
 It has become more important since BREXIT to show you are not spending more than 90 days in the EU.

 I advise you now to go to the links below and get those copies of the legal agreement printed and either carry in the car with you or in your hand luggage.